humanlearning369/mock-trial-ai/README.md

 This means: If you deploy LawCourtIQ as a web service, you must make your source code (including any modifications) available to your users under the same AGPL license.

-*** Commercial License
+*** Commercial License (Core Public Functionality Only)

-For organizations that cannot comply with AGPL requirements, we offer commercial licensing:
+For organizations that cannot comply with AGPL requirements, we offer commercial licensing for the core functionality released in this repository:

 Commercial License Benefits:

-•	Proprietary Use: Keep your modifications private
+    Proprietary Use: Keep your modifications private

-•	No Source Disclosure: No requirement to share code with users
+    No Source Disclosure: No requirement to share code with users

-•	SaaS Deployment: Deploy as commercial service without AGPL obligations
+    SaaS Deployment: Deploy as a commercial service without AGPL obligations

-•	Enterprise Support: Professional support and training
+    Enterprise Support: Professional support and training

+Important: This commercial license applies only to the core functionality published in this repository.
+It does not include access to advanced modules such as:

+    VR integrations

+    Analytics dashboards (Power BI, etc.)

-•	Trained Models: Access to production-ready LegalBERT models
+    Trained LegalBERT models

-•	Custom Development: Tailored features and integrations
+    Claude/OpenAI routing logic

+    PACER/USPTO ingestion pipelines

+Access to these advanced modules requires a separate commercial agreement under custom licensing terms.

 Commercial License Terms: